ARZZEZZAN/s21_decimal/README.md

 - Bits 16 to 23 must contain an exponent between 0 and 28, which indicates the power of 10 to divide the integer number.
 - Bits 24 to 30 are unused and must be zero.
 - Bit 31 contains the sign; 0 meaning positive, and 1 meaning negative.

+Note that the bit representation differentiates between negative and positive zero.
+These values can be treated as being equal in all operations.

 ### Example: